 Interim suspension requires that a student leave the campus immediately pending disciplinary proceedings (or medical evaluation).
 During the period of the interim suspension, the student is prohibited from using or visiting University facilities unless special permission is obtained from the Office of Student Conduct.
 Any student who is separated from the University and returns to campus during the Interim Suspension shall be subject to an Indefinite Expulsion or permanent Expulsion.

-Students have the option to contest the sanctions that are assigned during a discipline conference and request a sanction review.
+Students have the option to contest the sanctions that are assigned during a conference and request a sanction review.
 The student submits a written request for a sanction review, including a rationale as to why he or she believes the sanction is not justified.
 A staff or faculty member from outside the Office of Student Conduct who is acting as a sanction reviewer evaluates the case, examines the student’s rationale, and makes a decision as to whether or not the assigned sanction should be sustained or modified.

 Disciplinary suspension of the student from the University is assigned for a specified period of time.
 During the period of the suspension, a notation appears on the student's official University transcript.
 During this time, the student is prohibited from course registration, class attendance, residence on campus, and use of University facilities.
 During the period of suspension, the student may not use or visit University facilities unless special permission is obtained from the Office of Student Conduct.

 The academic transcript is a record of the student’s academic work and the grades received for each course.
-Notations are placed on the transcript during a period of Disciplinary Probation with a Transcript Notation, during a period of Suspension, and (permanently) when a student is expelled.
+Notations are placed on the transcript during a period of Conduct Probation with a Transcript Notation, during a period of Suspension, and (permanently) when a student is expelled.

 University Conduct Board: